-shown that H2S in sulphur existed as H2Sx, a series of polymeric compounds. removal of H2Sx was the limiting factor for successful sulphur degassing.
-IR spectroscopy took a great leap forward when desktop computers became powerallowing high resolution spectra to be heat boiler (WHB) when the tempera- should be present in the liquid sulphur echnologies for removal of trace obtained for H2S and H2S x even at very low concentrations.
-These developments enabled the study of the kinetics of degassing, with the consequent unravelling of the chemical mechanisms by
+Work at Freeport Sulphur had shown that $H_2S$ in sulphur existed as $H_2Sx$ , a series of polymeric compounds, as well as being in solution, but not until the use of IR spectroscopy for analysis of liquid sulphur did it become clear that removal of $H_2Sx$ was the limiting factor for successful sulphur degassing.
+IR spectroscopy took a great leap forward when desktop computers became powerful enough to conduct Fourier transforms in a few seconds (now microseconds), allowing high resolution spectra to be obtained for $H_2S$ and $H_2S$ x even at very low concentrations.
+These developments enabled the study of the kinetics of degassing, with the consequent unravelling of the chemical mechanisms by which $H_2Sx$ was decomposed.

-Today, sulphur degassing technology is an important component of reducing total emissions from a Claus the hazards of handling sulphur in the transportation and marketing chains.
-The objective of this article is to review greatly reducing the hazards of handling sulphur degassing research conducted at ASRI illustrating how this fundamental work has facilitated new technology were not understood in detail, but it was and improved safety and emissions con-
+Today, sulphur degassing technology is an important component of reducing total emissions from a Claus plant, and also in eliminating some of the hazards of handling sulphur in the transportation and marketing chains.
+The objective of this article is to review sulphur degassing research conducted at ASRL illustrating how this fundamental work has facilitated new technology and improved safety and emissions control as a consequence.